data-88e/fa25/policies.md

 ## Office Hours

 The professor and course staff will hold office hours.
-See [the schedule](../schedule) and Ed for more information.
-You are welcome to show up to any and all office hours.
+See the calendar on course website for reference.

 ## Labs